reveal/revealjs.com/src/api/events.md

 Note that we also add a `.ready` class to the `.reveal` element so that you can hook into this with CSS.

-## Slide Change Events
+## Slide Changed

-A `slidechanged` event is fired each time the slide is changed.
-The event object holds the index values of the current slide as well as a reference to the previous and current slide DOM nodes.
+The `slidechanged` event is fired each time the slide changes.
+The event object holds the index values of the current slide as well as a reference to the previous and current slide HTML elements.

 Some libraries, like MathJax (see [#226](https://github.com/hakimel/reveal.js/issues/226#issuecomment-10261609)), get confused by the transforms and display states of slides.
 Often times, this can be fixed by calling their update or render function from this callback.